 “When in Rome, do as Romans do” and “when in iOS development do as Apple does”

 Apple is certainly a juggernaut of the smartphone world and with the launch of iPhone 6 and 6 plus it has broken several sales records.
 With 1 million apps in its app store, Apple is serving a large pool of audience.
-Hence forth various iOS app development companies are working hard to get a place in this wholesome house of apps.
+However, many apps end up making some big mistakes which ban you on App Store.
+Henceforth various iOS app development companies are working hard to get a place in this wholesome house of apps.

 1) Bugs are a big no!
 You can go for cloud testing

 Why would a shopkeeper keep expiry or defected products to ruin its rapport with its customers?
-Likewise why would apple accept apps with bugs and errors to tarnish its image in front of the users.
-Moreover, it is also stated in its Guideline 2.2 that the Apps that are erroneous will not be featured in the app store and as per Guideline 2.1 Apps which crash will also be rejected.
+Likewise, why would apple accept apps with bugs and errors to tarnish its image in front of the users?
+Moreover, as per Guideline 2.2, Apple will not feature the Apps that are erroneous, in the app store and as per Guideline 2.1 Apps which crash will also be rejected.

 The only resort for iOS App Development Company is to test it thoroughly.
 Nowadays, we have advanced testing tool and furthermore we now also have Cloud testing procedure which is a great revolution.